 \subsection{Epistemic behavior of active digital twins}

-If the agent also maintains a variational posterior over the model hyperparameters $Q(\boldsymbol{\phi})$, as discussed in \sez\ref{sez:learning}, the EFE expression \eqref{eq:EFE_2} can be extended to capture the epistemic value associated with the expected information gain not only over digital states but also over $\boldsymbol{\phi}$:

-The full derivation is provided in \ref{sez:efe_eq}, adapted to the ADT framework from~\cite{pymdp}.
-The second epistemic term quantifies the value of resolving uncertainty over the Dirichlet parameters that govern the prior and posterior distributions of the $\mathbf{A}$, $\mathbf{B}$, and $\mathbf{d}$ arrays.
-When the AIF agent maintains and updates beliefs over these model parameters, this term steers policy inference toward action-observation trajectories expected to yield informative updates to the generative model.
+If the agent also maintains a variational posterior over the model parameters $Q(\boldsymbol{\phi})$, as discussed in \sez\ref{sez:learning}, the EFE expression \eqref{eq:EFE_2} can be extended to capture the epistemic value associated with expected information gain not only over digital states but also over $\boldsymbol{\phi}$.
+The full derivation is provided in \ref{sez:efe_eq}, and it reveals an additional epistemic term that quantifies the expected information gain about the parameters governing the categorical distributions associated with the $\mathbf{A}$, $\mathbf{B}$, and $\mathbf{d}$ arrays.
+When the AIF agent maintains and updates beliefs over these parameters, this term steers policy inference toward action-observation trajectories that are expected to produce informative updates to the generative model.
 We point out that the epistemic value over $\boldsymbol{\phi}$ is not exploited in the numerical demonstrations presented in \sez\ref{sez:results}.
 Nevertheless, it is retained in the formulation of the ADT framework, as this capability may enable essential functionalities depending on the context and specific application objectives.